CCPC Logo

 Visit Website

 U.S. Department of Energy Office of Energy Efficiency and Renewable Energy The Office of Energy Efficiency and Renewable Energy (EERE) invests in research and development to lower the cost of clean energy technologies, protect the private sector from financial risk, and ensure an equitable transition to a decarbonized economy.
 Funding is awarded through an open, competitive process hosted primarily on the EERE Funding Opportunity eXCHANGE.
 Project selections are merit-based with an emphasis on potential energy, environmental, and economic benefits.
 Varies program to program.
-There is no county specific information regarding funding.

 Visit Website